Caregiver Support Services

 Home-care for the Elderly

 Individuals who live with the senior for whom they provide care may qualify for our Home-care for the Elderly program.
 This program encourages the provision of care for elders in a family-type living arrangement in private homes.
 A basic subsidy is paid to the caregiver for the support and health maintenance of the senior.
-Case managers maintain a close relationship with each client and caregiver to connect them with additional services such as personal care, homemaking, in-home services, respite, adult day care, home-delivered meals and emergency alert response systems.
+Case managers maintain a close relationship with each client and caregiver to connect them with additional services such as homemaking, in-home services, adult day care, home-delivered meals and emergency alert response systems.

 Florida Project RELIEF